The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Member of Remuneration & Human Resources Committee

 Chris is the Co-Founder of Lunch.Co, a peer-to-peer marketplace platform for colleagues to buy and sell home-cooked lunches from each other in the workplace.
-Lunch.Co is reinventing the workplace lunch and unlocking human potential by connecting colleagues through the passion of food and cooking.
+Lunch.Co is reinventing the workplace lunch and unlocking the potential of togetherness by connecting colleagues through the passion of food and cooking.

 He is also the former CEO of Crussh Fit Food & Juice Bars, London’s leading juice, smoothie and healthy eating chain with over 30 sites and a NED/Board Advisor/Investor in a number of disruptive high-growth potential Food/FoodTech and Education/Edtech businesses.